olivierkayyong/Deploy-a-model-in-the-cloud/README.md

 which can be used as a starting point to build part of the data processing chain.

 ## Your mission
-Develop a Big Data environment an initial data processing chain which will include preprocessing and a dimension reduction step.
+Develop in a Big Data environment an initial data processing chain which will include preprocessing and a dimension reduction step.

 ### Constraints
 During his initial brief, Paul warned you of the following points: